zueai/mcp-manager/README.md

 ## Contributing

 Contributions are extremely welcome!
-Please open a PR with new MCP servers or any other improvements to the codebase
+Please open a PR with new MCP servers or any other improvements to the codebase.
+PS.
+I wasnt able to get fetch, time, and sentry working, if you can help me out, that would be great!

 ## License